om-ai-lab/OmAgent/README.md

    cd examples/step1_simpleVQA
    python compile_container.py
    ```
    This will create a container.yaml file with default settings under `examples/step1_simpleVQA`.
+For more information about the container.yaml configuration, please refer to the [container module](./docs/concepts/container.md)

 2. Configure your LLM settings in `configs/llms/gpt.yml`: